wizcamp/wizcamp-realms-demo/session-guides/SESSION-09.md

 const music = useAudio('/music.mp3');
 ```

-This is the difference between amateur and professional code — professionals reduce repetition by creating reusable solutions.
+This is the difference between basic and advanced code — experienced developers reduce repetition by creating reusable solutions.
 Custom hooks let you **"write once, use often,"** making your code cleaner, more maintainable, and easier to scale.

 ### 🏆 Bonus Challenge